blockwell-ai/docs/docs/palette/styling.md

 two dashes are a requirement for CSS, as they are technically known as custom properties.
 You can [read more about them on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).
 :::

+## Next Up

+- [Read about Palette basics](./basics.md) in the getting started guide.
+- [How to allow users to submit transactions](./bapps.md) through Blockwell bApp integration.